Project 3: RIX

 TODO

-• Implement the Subscriber class.
+rix/src/rix/core/subscriber/subscriber.cpp- Implement the

 Feature 1 requires you to implement the node, publisher, and susbcriber systems as described in the overview.
 Both the subscriber and publisher use encapsulation and inheritance to abstract implementation details away from the user.
 This organizes these classes into layers described below.

-1. User Interface Layer: rix::core::Publisher and rix::core::Subscriber
+- User Interface Layer:

-• Highest level of abstraction.
+rix::core::Publisherandrix::core::Subscriber- Highest level of abstraction.
 These classes provide functions that programmers will use directly when writing RIX nodes.
-The rix::core::Node class also interfaces with publishers and susbcribers at this level.
+The

-• Hides implementation details.
+rix::core::Nodeclass also interfaces with publishers and susbcribers at this level. - Hides implementation details.
 The RIX source version offers a variety of transport protocols, including TCP, UDP multicast, WebSockets, and shared memory.
 You will only implement RIX using TCP.
-This layer ensures all implementations have the same interface (i.e. advertise, subscribe, publish, and spin are the same to the user regardless of the transport protocol).
+This layer ensures all implementations have the same interface (i.e.

-• Contains pointers to the base implementation objects.
+advertise,subscribe,publish, andspinare the same to the user regardless of the transport protocol). - Contains pointers to the base implementation objects.
 This layer uses encapsulation to interface with the implementation layer.

-2. Component Interface Layer: rix::core::PubImplBase and rix::core::SubImplBase
+- Component Interface Layer:

-• These classes are abstract base classes.
+rix::core::Publisherandrix::core::Subscriberclasses an interface that enables connections to be establish and serialized messages to be past from publisher to subscriber. - These classes are abstract base classes.
 They provide virtual methods that outline how an implementation of a RIX publisher or subscriber ought to behave.

-• Implementations will derive from this base class and implement its virtual methods with functions that will use a transport protocol to establish connections and marshal messages.
+- Implementations will derive from this base class and implement its virtual methods with functions that will use a transport protocol to establish connections and marshal messages.

-• Lowest layer of abstraction.
+rix::core::PubImplTCPandrix::core::SubImplTCP- Lowest layer of abstraction.
 These claseses derive from the base implementation classes, implementing the virtual methods with a specific transport protocol.

 Each publisher and subscriber contains a ComponentInfo struct that you will need to fill with the necessary information in the rix::core::Publisher and rix::core::Subscriber constructors..
 The rix::msg::component::ComponentInfo and rix::msg::component::MessageInfo structs are shown below.